ANCIENT JAPAN

 During the Muromachi period Noh theatre developed.
 Actors were masks and perform on a bare stage with a painted backdrop.
 Musicians accompany the actors.

-Furthermore two great monuments survive from the Muromachi period, the Kinkaku-ji and the Ginkaku-ji, (gold and silver pavilions) in Kyoto.
+Furthermore two great monuments survive from the Muromachi period, the Kinkaku-ji and the Ginkaku-ji, (gold and silver pavilions) in Kyoto. - The Portuguese arrive in Japan

 In 1543 the Portuguese arrived in Japan.
 Two Portuguese were passengers on a Chinese ship that landed at Tanegashima Island.
 The Portuguese were keen to trade with the Japanese and they soon returned.
 Very quickly the Japanese learned to make guns from the Portuguese.
 The Portuguese also brought tobacco and sweet potatoes to Japan.
 They also brought clocks.
 The Japanese called the Portuguese namban, which means southern barbarians because they sailed to Japan from the south.